Periodic asymptotic dynamics of the measure solutions to an equal mitosis equation: Long time asymptotics

 The left action of $P_{\log 2}$ defines an operator on the measures on $\X_x$.
 Let us give a rigorous proof of this claim.
 It is easily seen in the proof of Proposition~\ref{lm:fixedpoint} that if $f$ vanishes on $\X_z$, then $\Gamma$ leaves invariant the set of functions $g$ such that $g(t,y)=0$ for all $t\geq0$ and $y\in \X_{\e^{-t}z}$.
 It implies that the fixed point $M_tf$ belongs to this set, and consequently so does $P_tf$.
 In other words, if $y\in \X_{\e^{-t}z}$ then $\supp(\delta_yP_t)\subset\X_z$.
 Applying this to $z=x\e^t$ ensures that if $\supp\mu\subset\X_x$ then $\supp(\mu P_t)\subset\X_{\e^tx}$.
 Since $\X_{2x}=\X_x$ we deduce that $P_{\log2}$ leaves invariant the elements of $\dot\M$ with support included in $\X_x$.

 Let us denote by $P$ the operator $P_{\log2}$ seen as a Markov operator on the state space $\X_x$.
-We will prove that $P^n$ satisfies Assumptions~1 and~2 in~\cite{HairerMattingly} for some positive integer $n$ and the Lyapunov function $V(x)=x^{q_1}+x^{q_2}$ with $q_1<0<q_2$.
+We will prove that $P^n$ satisfies Assumptions~(A1) and~(A2) above for some positive integer $n$ and the Lyapunov function $V(x)=x^{q_1}+x^{q_2}$ with $q_1<0<q_2$.
 To do so we study the continuous time semigroup $(P_t)_{t\geq0}$.
 Its infinitesimal generator is given by

 and it satisfies the Duhamel formula

 which is the same as in Proposition~\ref{lm:fixedpoint} but without the factor $2$ before the integral.
 We easily check that

 Since $B$ is continuous, $B(x)\to0$ at $x=0$ and $B(x)\to+\infty$ as $x\to+\infty$, we see that for any $\omega\in(0,-q_1)$ the continuous function $\widetilde\A V+\omega V$ is bounded from above, or in other words there exists a constant $K>0$ such that